List of Cobra characters: Razorclaw

 Razorclaw is the leader of the Cobra Razor Troopers, and was first released as an action figure in 2004 as part of the Valor vs Venom line, in a two-pack with Heavy Duty.

 Razorclaw doesn't know the name he had before his transformation into a Cobra Feral Berserker.
 After the procedure, he had the urge to rip anything in front of him.
 Razorclaw was trained by renegade ninjas in vicious and sneaky tactics that have been outlawed by various ninja clans for hundreds of years.
 Razorclaw is simply unleashed to let the tiger DNA part of him take over to stalk and capture his prey by taking them down with his retractable claws.

 In IDW Publishing's G.I.
 Joe continuity, he first appears in Infestation 2: G.I.
 Joe #1, as a crazed resident of the "Cobra-La" installation for unfit and unstable agents deemed valuable to Cobra R&D.

 Repulsor

 Repulsor is the code name of Frederick M. Townsend.
 Repulsor served as Cobra's Toxo-Viper commander, and was first released as an action figure in 2014 as a G.I.
 Joe Convention Exclusive.

 Rip It

 Rip It is the code name of Fredd T. Booth III.
 Rip It served as the commander of Cobra's H.I.S.S. tank division, and was first released as an action figure in 2000, packaged with the H.I.S.S.
 III.
 A version of the H.I.S.S.
 Commander was also released in 2007 and 2008.

 He appears in the Devil's Due G.I.
 Joe comics, in the one-shot Special Missions: The Enemy.
 He takes part in a raid on a hospital to kidnap Baroness's baby.
 After expressing doubts about the mission, Rip It is killed by his superiors.

+Ripper

+Ripper is a founding member of the Dreadnoks.
+He is known for carrying an assault rifle with a large blade serving as a bayonet.

+Road Pig

+Road Pig is a violent and dangerous enforcer of the Dreadnoks with a split personality and an attraction to Zarana.
+His weapons of choice are a cinder block attached to a metal pipe (which he uses as an improvised hammer) and a wrist-mounted mini crossbow.
+He is identifiable by his massive size and white hair styled in a crew cut.